-All Didasko courses consist of a number of mini-lectures in video format, each followed by exercises intended to cement knowledge and develop insight.
+Each Didasko course consists of a number of mini-lectures in video format, each followed by exercises intended to cement knowledge and develop insight.
 This approach is rooted in rigorous academic research into adult online learning.
 Video lengths are between 8 and 12 minutes.
-Each mini-lecture is followed by exercises such as a simple quiz, reflection questions, class discussion guides, and an online discussion forum.
-You can watch any video as many times as you like.
+The exercises after each mini-lecture include simple multiple-choice quizzes, reflection questions, class discussion guides, and online discussion forums.
+Learners can watch any video as many times as they like.
 Someone made this comment: